Luca-Wiehe/tum-adlr-04/README.md

 ## Usage
-When running on Google Cloud, use `export PATH=~/anaconda3/bin:$PATH` to find anaconda.
-Use `conda init` when exporting the conda path for the first time.

 Start by executing `cd diffusion_policy` followed by `conda env create -f conda_environment.yaml`.
 To activate the environment, perform `conda activate robodiff`.

 Create a data folder using `cd diffusion_policy && mkdir data && cd data` and download RoboMimic training data using the following code.